 Why do we tend to be so critical when we’re going through a hard time?

-- criticism was a familiar method that was used by ourselves or important others to move us into action (even if it damaged us)
+- self-criticism was a familiar method that was used by ourselves or important others to move us into action (even if it damaged us)

 - other people or even institutions may have used criticism or contempt to put us down, and we may unconsciously try to “beat them to the punch” so it hurts less

-- criticism was a way to gain control, identify mistakes, and try to prevent repeating them
+- self-criticism was a way to gain control, identify mistakes, and try to prevent repeating them

 - we never learned how to offer ourselves unconditional kindness and as a result may offer ourselves kindness only when things go well